lhao03/lhao03.github.io/content/blog/linux-again.md

 In the summer of 2020, I switched to Ubuntu Budgie for a short period time.
 After some hardware issues, I reverted back to Windows.
 Well, this summer of 2021, I'm back to try to use Linux again.

+It's been a month since I tried out Pop!_OS and here are my thoughts!
+I'll keep adding to this post as I continue to use Pop!_OS.
+For anyone else reading this, I have a HP Spectre 360x.

 Some differences from last summer:

-I'll be dual booting.
+- I'll be dual booting.
 There's some things on Windows, like better touchscreen support, that I use time to time.
 Additionally, if anything ever happens on my Linux setup, I can go back to my Windows setup.

-I'll be trying out Pop!_OS this time.
-For anyone else reading this, I have a HP Spectre 360x.
+- I'll be trying out Pop!_OS this time vs. Ubuntu Budgie.

-It's been a month since I tried out Pop!_OS and here are my thoughts!
-I'll keep adding to this post as I continue to use Pop!_OS.

 ## Stuff I like
 - Keyboard shortcuts!
 Such a time saver.
 They are built into Pop!_OS so you don't need to do anything to set up them!